 Rose Care Tips for Healthy Roses

 It isn’t hard to have beautiful healthy roses.
-Once the following rose care tips are completed, your roses will be on their way to offering a wonderful display of growth, color, fragrance and beauty to the garden throughout the rest of the season.
+The following rose care tips will assure your roses will be on their way to offering a wonderful display of growth, color, fragrance and beauty to the garden throughout the rest of the season.

 Roses perform best when they receive full sun for at least 5-6 hours per day.
 Morning sun is essential; partial afternoon shade is acceptable.